 - 2015-2020 – Selected for inclusion in the 2015-2020 editions of The Best Lawyers in America©.
 Listed in the current edition for Litigation-Labor and Employment.

 - 2004-2007 – Selected to Ohio Super Lawyers list.
 Area of practice: Employment & Labor.

 - Member, Editorial Board of Cleveland-Marshall Law Review.

 - President-Elect Trump in Position to Impede Labor Movement

 - USW Working to Redefine Role in Rubber Sector

 - THE NLRB REDEFINES THE JOINT EMPLOYER DOCTRINE

 Marc is a frequent speaker at the Industrial Relations Center of Cleveland State University and has lectured at the American Bar Association’s Annual Mid-Winter Meeting of the Development of the Law Under the NLRA Committee.
 Other presentations include:

-"Public Sector Labor & Employment Overview and Legal Update," Outline, Presentation Holiday Inn Independence, Independence, Ohio, September 30, 2010
+- “Public Sector Labor & Employment Overview and Legal Update,” Outline, Presentation at Holiday Inn Independence, Independence, Ohio, September 30, 2010

 Mr. Bloch is a member of the Cleveland Metropolitan and the American Bar Associations.
 He is also a member of the Employment and Labor Law group’s Committee on Development of Law under the National Labor Relations Act, and served as President and Vice-President of the Cleveland Public Sector Labor Relations Association from 1986-1988.